 Sod Webworm and Sod Webworm Moth

 There are numerous effective insecticides you can apply to treat a fall armyworm invasion.
 The earlier the treatment, the better.
-Insecticides containing bifenthrin, acephate, or chlorantraniliprole will work.
-Check out some of our recommended products below:
+Insecticides containing bifenthrin, acephate or chlorantraniliprole will work.
+However, here are some other top recommended insecticide products:

-If you have followed these steps and perhaps noticed a worm that doesn’t resemble the fall armyworm’s description, be sure to check out our blog on sod webworms.
+If you’ve followed these steps and perhaps noticed a worm that doesn’t resemble the fall armyworm’s description, be sure to check out our blog on sod webworms.
 Symptoms of a sod webworm invasion are very similar to those of fall armyworms.
-For more information on insects or pests that can be found in your lawn, check out our Insect Identification blog.
+For more information on insects or pests that can be found on your lawn, check out our Insect Identification blog.